madkarmaa/portable-minecraft-builder/README.md

 ## ❓ How to use

-Simply run `Portable Minecraft Builder (win64).bat` (download [here]()).
+Simply run `portable-minecraft-builder-(win64).bat` (download [here][download]).
 You'll be prompted to enter some personalization settings, then just let the script do its thing 😉.
 It will delete all the unnecessary files by itself.
 Further instructions/informations are available at script runtime.

 ![separator](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)